#HESMers, we know you’ve been waiting: the 2022 Higher Education Social Media Engagement Report is here!

 Need even more competitive analytics?
-Go head-to-head with a free report on Facebook, Instagram, or Twitter to see how you stack up against your top competition.
+Go head-to-head with a free report on TikTok, Facebook, Instagram, or Twitter to see how you stack up against your top competition.
 See what makes your competitors tick with key insights and actionable advice you can start using now to come out on top.

 If you’re hungry for even more stats, start a free 14-day trial with Rival IQ.

 We surveyed all 358 D1 colleges and universities on social media between June 1, 2021 and May 31, 2022 on Facebook, Instagram, TikTok, and Twitter.
 Using this data and a weighted formula, we generated an overall engagement ranking for each school.
 The top-ranked colleges and universities on social media have high engagement rates with average or better audience size and posting volumes.

 We define engagement as measurable interaction on social media posts, including likes, comments, favorites, retweets, shares, and reactions.
 We used engagement rate by follower to measure engagement on Facebook, Instagram, and Twitter, which is defined as the total engagement divided by the number of followers.
 We used engagement rate by view to measure engagement on TikTok, which is defined as the total engagement divided by the number of views.